Supplemental Nutrition Assistance Program (SNAP)

 To help determine whether you might qualify for Supplemental Nutrition Assistance benefits, use our Calculator.
 Eligibility must be determined by a county social service office.

 Before you apply, please visit the "Before You Apply for SNAP" document.
 This gives a brief overview of the information needed, why certain questions are asked, information about citizenship and immigration status and your rights and responsibilities.
-If you have questions about applying for SNAP, please contact your local county social services office.
+If you have questions about applying for SNAP, contact your local county social services office.

 Report Supplemental Nutrition Assistance Program (SNAP) Fraud or Scams